whilmarbitoco/Quizzer/README.md

-# Code Fusion 💻
+# Quizzer 💻

-Welcome to Code Fusion!
+Welcome to Quizzer!
 This GitHub repository is dedicated to our group project in Computer Programming 2.
-A simple quiz maker written in java swing.
+A simple quiz maker written in Java Swing.

 ## Features 🪄
-- Teachers can login or sign-in.
+- Teachers can log in or sign up.
 - Teachers can create, edit, or delete a student.
-- Teachers can edit create or delete a quiz.
+- Teachers can create, edit, or delete a quiz.
-- Teachers can also send a quiz through sockets.
+- Teachers can send a quiz through sockets.
 - Students can skip or answer a quiz.
-- Student can edit their personal information.
+- Students can edit their personal information.

-## What technology and framework did we use? 🪄
+## Technologies and Frameworks Used 🛠️
-- Java swing
+- Java Swing
 - MVC architecture
 - Sockets
 - Threads

 ## How to Install? 🚀